Your Paper Your Way

 Seattle, WA 98195-6490

 Please submit your article via http://ees.elsevier.com/jpain/.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.